mara-nel/mara-nel.github.io/index.md

   </div>

   {% include clippedImage.html
-    description="A headshot of Wyn wearing glasses and smiling.
-She has long brown hair and a dusty rose shirt." source="/assets/headShotOfWyn.jpg"
+    description="A headshot of Mara wearing glasses and smiling.
+She has long brown hair and a dusty rose shirt." source="/assets/headShotOfMara.jpg"
   %}

 </div>